jaydon2020/AGL-Documentation/docs/06_Component_Documentation/10_agl_voice_agent_assistant.md

 - The Snips NLU engine is not very accurate as compared to RASA, however, its extremely lightweight and really fast.

 ## RASA

+**Note:** : RASA is currently not included into the build as it is not supported by Python 3.12, the version used in AGL.

 RASA is an open-source machine learning framework for building contextual AI assistants and chatbots.
 It is based on Python and TensorFlow.
 It is used to extract intents from the user's spoken commands.
 The RASA NLU engine is trained on a dataset that contains intents, entities, and sample utterances.
 The RASA NLU engine is used to parse user queries and extract the intent and relevant entities for further processing.

 It is recommended to take a brief look at [RASA Official Documentation](https://rasa.com/docs/rasa/) to get a better understanding of how RASA works.